MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 ## Limitation

-You can't add resources if you've created SPFx based tab project.
+If you created SPFx based tab project, then you can't add the resources.

 ## See also